Comprehensive Review Real Customer Analysis

 A few runners also noted minor heel slip, but most said it was easily fixed with lacing.

-Overall, for most neutral runners with standard-width feet, the fit will be a dream.
-If you have wider feet, I’d strongly recommend trying this on before buying.
-There isn't much of a break-in period needed; the comfort is pretty instant.
+For most neutral runners with standard-width feet, the fit should be a dream.
+If you have wider feet, it's smart to try this on before buying.
+Break-in is minimal; it feels good quickly.

 As one review states, the fit is generally "True to size in length, comfy/hugging knit, ample forefoot/toe box."